Yulin Dog Meat: it's no festival

 5. World Dog Alliance: Hong Kong-based charity dedicated to “promoting clear legislation on banning dog meat consumption” in countries around the world.
 Through the united efforts of NGOs and individuals, WDA hopes to end the suffering of dogs slaughtered every year in Asian countries.
 Get more information at www.worlddogalliance.org

 6. Change for Animals Foundation.
-Working in partnership with local and international NGOs in order to achieve positive and lasting change for animals, Change for Animals is headed by the inspiring Lola Webber and recently persuaded over 90 celebrities including Cameron Diaz, Ellen DeGeneres and Ricky Gervais to sign a petition pushing for the end of the dog and cat meat trade in Indonesia.
+Working in partnership with local and international NGOs in order to achieve positive and lasting change for animals, Change for Animals is headed by campaigner and activist Lola Webber and recently persuaded over 90 celebrities including Cameron Diaz, Ellen DeGeneres and Ricky Gervais to sign a petition pushing for the end of the dog and cat meat trade in Indonesia.
 Get more information at www.changeforanimals.org

 Follow your favourite charity working on behalf of dogs in the dog meat trade, repost or retweet from social media sites.
-There’s also @RaiseUrPaw and @stopyulin on Twitter.
 When you post on social media, add appopriate hashtags to communicate with like-minded groups.
 DuoDuo currently uses #YULIN365, #friendsnotfood and #EndDogEatingIn365 to signify that eating dogs happens all year round, not just in Yulin.
 Other charities use #enddogmeat #enddogmeattrade; #StopYulin is common.
+There are different hashtags associated with different events.
 Use whichever feels most appropriate to you.